 Friends of Casco Bay water quality monitoring (2017): Friends of Casco Bay’s (FOCB’s) website includes recent water quality information in Yarmouth harbor, Cousins River, Cousins Island, and more.
 This FOCB 2017 summary page describes some of the specific data from Friends of Casco Bay testing on the Royal River estuary and Cousins River estuary, sites with water quality results of concern.

-Watershed map — climate change focus areas (2017): This map illustrates areas of the Royal River watershed — especially in Durham and Pownal, that The Nature Conservancy identifies as highly “resilient” for ecology in climate change scenarios.
+Watershed maps — climate change focus areas (2019): These map illustrates areas of the Royal River watershed and Casco Bay that The Nature Conservancy identifies as highly “resilient” for ecology in climate change scenarios.
+Priority areas above and below the dams are disconnected, due to the dams.

 Watershed map — conserved lands (2016): This map illustrates all conserved lands in the watershed, key trails, and more.